whoisexcel/whoisexcel/README.md

 - 👋 Hi, I’m Excel
 - 👀 I’m interested in Data Models
-- 🌱 I’m currently learning Architecture
+- 🌱 I’m currently learning how to navigate spaceships
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fintech, web3 and sporting
-- 📫 How to reach me LinkedIn
+- 📫 How to reach me: LinkedIn
 - 😄 Pronouns: Create/PR
 - ⚡ Fun fact: I'm playing ps5 atm